Slavetomints/slavetomints.github.io/markdown/writeups/training/overthewire/bandit/bandit5.md

 > -   1033 bytes in size
 > -   not executable

-Here is where we are going to show off the `find` command
+Here is where we are going to show off the `find` command in a
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzM1NzI1OTAzLC0xNzIyNjUyODgwLC0xNz
+eyJoaXN0b3J5IjpbMTAzNzc5NDUyNyw3MzU3MjU5MDMsLTE3Mj
-cyOTg0MTc2XX0=
+I2NTI4ODAsLTE3NzI5ODQxNzZdfQ==
 -->